martynaaagit/.github/profile/README.md

 [Macopedia](https://macopedia.com/) -
 technology partner and software vendor

 We would love to hear if you have implemented solutions based on TYPO3 Headless.
-Make sure to let us know via *headless@macopedia.pl*.
+Make sure to let us know via *headless@macopedia.com*.

 ## DOCUMENTATION